sfiligoi/unifrac-binaries/README.md

 ```

 For NVIDIA-GPU-enabled code, you will need the [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk) compiler, and is only supported on Linux.
+The NVIDIA GPU compilation requires the setting of the `NV_CXX` environment variable.

 This helper script will download it, install it and setup the necessary environment:
 ```
 scripts/install_hpc_sdk.sh